Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 6

 The course Modelling for Transitions takes the foundational knowledge from the first year to transition modelling, focusing on complex systems and their dynamics.
 The course delves into deeper aspects of modelling, specifically for systems in transition.
 Students gain insights into the factors that influence the credibility of models and learn effective strategies for communicating uncertainty in transition modelling.
+Lecturer: Dr. Mike Lees.

-• Shaping societal transitions
+• Shaping Societal Transitions

 Period 1